efemberg11/GeoModel_rmakhman/README.md

 make instal
 ```

-* Your plugin is ready!
-Run it with gmex (see <https://gitlab.cern.ch/GeoModelDev/GeoModelVisualization> )
+* Your plugins are ready!
+Run them with gmex (see <https://gitlab.cern.ch/GeoModelDev/GeoModelVisualization> )

 ## ToyGeometryPlugin

 ToyGeometryPlugin reads material definitions form XML files, which are found in the ToyGeometryPlugin/data directory.
 In order to access these files - elements.xml and material.xml - at runtime, they need to be placed in the run directory of gmex.
 This is considered a temporary solution.
 In the long term we need to design a special mechanism allowing GeoModel applications (e.g. plugins) to access input XML files.

+## LAr Plugin

+LAr plugin builds GeoModel description of the ATLAS Liquid Argon Calorimeter.
+For more details about this plugin see LArPlugin/README.md